-Transfer of Nursing Credit: Students seeking to transfer credit from nursing programs at other institutions will be considered on an individual basis.
 Students must meet the admission requirements identified by the college and the VHCC Nursing Program.
 The student may be asked to provide course descriptions, documentation of completed direct patient care clinical time, course syllabi, achievement or progressive testing scores, demonstration of competency in critical nursing skills, and selected data from the course instructor or program director in order to determine placement in the nursing program.
 Consideration will be subject to availability of space.
 Since there frequently are differences among nursing programs, students wishing to transfer should be aware that there may be an interruption in program progression.
-Applicants must be in good standing at their previous college with a "C" average or better and must provide documentation of eligibility to continue in the regular sequence of course work without repeating a course in that nursing program.
-Nursing courses which are being transferred must have been completed within three (3) years prior to admission to the nursing program.
+Applicants must be in good standing at their previous college with a "C" average or better and must provide documentation from the Nursing School Program Director of eligibility to return to that nursing program as well as documentation of the number of hours of clinical experiences providing direct patient care supervised by a qualified instructor.
+Nursing courses which are being transferred must have been completed within three (3) years prior to admission to the nursing